matthewsolc66/resume/README.md

 Skyline High School
 Gradutaion Year 2018
-Will be graduating in the Spring of 2018 with a STEM diploma.
+Graduated in the Spring of 2018 with a STEM diploma.
 Elective courses consisting of Computer Science and Application Development.